-National Library of Medicine 8600 Rockville Pike Bethesda, 20894, MD, USA mork@nlm.nih.gov and the PubMed[®] Related Citations (PRC) algorithm (Lin and Wilbur, 2007).
-MetaMap analyzes citations and annotates them with Unified Medical Language System (UMLS)[®] concepts.
-Then, the mapping from UMLS to MeSH follows the Restrict-to-MeSH (Fung and Bodenreider, 2005) approach which is based primarily on the semantic relationships among UMLS concepts (MMI).
-The PRC algorithm is a modified k-Nearest Neighbors (k-NN) algorithm which relies on document similarity to assign MeSH headings (MHs).
+The Medical Text Indexer (MTI) [2-4] is a support tool for assisting indexers as they add MeSH indexing to MEDLINE citations.
+MTI has two main components: MetaMap [5], and the PubMed® Related Citations (PRC) algorithm [6].
+MetaMap analyzes citations, and annotates them with Unified Medical Language System (UMLS) ® concepts.
+Then, the mapping from UMLS to MeSH follows the Restrict-to-MeSH [7] approach, which is based primarily on the semantic relationships among UMLS concepts (MetaMap Indexing, MMI).
+The PRC algorithm is a modified k-nearest neighbor (k-NN) algorithm, which relies on document similarity to assign MeSH headings.
 The output of MMI and PRC are combined by linear combination of their indexing confidence.
-This method attempts to increase the recall of MTI by proposing indexing candidates for MHs which are not explicitly present in the title and abstract of the citation but which are used in similar contexts.
+This method attempts to increase the recall of MTI, by proposing indexing candidates for MeSH headings that are not explicitly present in the title and abstract of the citation, but that are used in similar contexts.
+Finally, a post-processing step arranges the list of MeSH headings, and tailors the output to reflect NLM indexing policy.